akolman/EggDotNet/README.md

 # EggDotNet
-## An unarchiving library for the Egg file format
+## An unarchiving library for the Egg file format.

+Not intended for production use at this time as testing is currently limited.

+### What is Egg?
+The [EGG file format](https://en.wikipedia.org/wiki/EGG_(file_format)) is an archive/compression file format popular in South Korea, developed by [ESTSoft](https://en.wikipedia.org/wiki/ESTsoft).

 ### Support checklist
 - [x] EGG format